 Let me just reiterate something.
 JGR, in general, is a learning experience.
-I’m past the point where I’m reviewing my beloved classics, and Static and I both are now spending more time in uncharted territory.
+I’m past the point where I’m reviewing my beloved classics, while Static and I both are now spending more time in uncharted territory.
 I truly am playing the King’s Quest series for the first time, each in order, with little foreknowledge of what’s coming up (for example, I have not and will not be reading reviews for King’s Quest V).
 So forgive me if the following comments sound a little more irate than the previous in my own little King’s Quest review series.
 I honestly was expecting the games to be better by now, and not just a slightly new model off the factory line.

 But first, let’s cover the achievements.
 At the end of King’s Quest III, King Graham’s daughter Rosella catches the ol’ adventuring hat – an unexpected twist that sets up her top billing here.
 A bit of revisionist history occurs in the opening cutscene of KQ4, which has the hat landing unclaimed after Graham suffers a sudden heart attack and is confined to bed.
 Overcome with grief, Rosella sprints from the room.
 As she sobs on her fathers’s throne, the ever-useful magic mirror auto-dials a call to fairy princess Genesta.
 She has a way to save Graham if Rosella agrees to come to her kingdom and rescue her in return.
 With magic…power…….fading… Rosella agrees to a blind jump to the magical island of Tamir.

 Also of note is that there’s a greater range of emotion here than in the previous.
-I mentioned in KQ1 and 2 that I had little involvement with Graham, and he seemed more like an avatar than a character.
+I mentioned in KQ1 and 2 that I had little involvement with Graham, who seemed more like an avatar than a character.
 Not so here.
 Rosella has clear motivation, a noble goal, and a sense of personality through her actions.
-The cutscenes, while lengthy, tell a clear story, and the improved graphics (more on that later) give Rosella and characters true faces that can actually emote.
+The cutscenes, while lengthy, tell a clear story.
+The improved graphics (more on that later) give Rosella and characters true faces that can actually emote.